 Board Members

-Board members are an integral part of Neighbour to Neighbour Centre.
-Their support, guidance and drive help staff make informed decisions and plan future programs and events at Neighbour to Neighbour.
+Board members are an integral part of Neighbour 2 Neighbour Centre.
+Their support, guidance and drive help staff make informed decisions and plan future programs and events at Neighbour 2 Neighbour.

 Dan Holstein